Sumad/DS/Stats and Stat Inference/Probability.md

 ### Baye's Theorem
 Baye's theorem extends to the situations of conditional events and thus conditional probabilities.
-It connects the current conditional probabilities (which is usually the question that drives the thought ), to know prior conditional
+It connects the current conditional probabilities (which is usually the question that drives the thought ), to known prior conditional probabilities.
-probabilities.
 ![eq1](https://user-images.githubusercontent.com/8353134/29589695-cc61194c-875b-11e7-8b6c-9b94a5ec6845.png)

 **Example**:  Email phishing could result from opening an attachment from an unknown email id, or clicking a url in the email.